bbresearcher/Cyfrin_NFT_CTF1_Walkthrough/README.md

 # The Cyfrin NFT First CTF Walkthrough
 ## Exploring the blockchain, FUZZING with Foundry, let's learn together!!
-## This walthrough will show the steps I took to solve the challenge and how you can solve it locally using foundry without needing to test on-chain or fork a network.
+## This walkthrough will show the steps I took to solve the challenge and how you can solve it locally using foundry without needing to test on-chain or fork a network.
 ## The Start
 The initial tweet from Cyfrin Audits [https://www.cyfrin.io/](https://www.cyfrin.io/) contains a link to a contract that has been deployed on the Arbitrum network.<br><br>
 [https://arbiscan.io/address/0xc342ef554209459379b98013575f93438dd4da74](https://arbiscan.io/address/0xc342ef554209459379b98013575f93438dd4da74)<br>